What is an ADDIN file format?

 Purpose of ADDIN Files

 Visual Studio add-ins are designed to enhance developer productivity by automating tasks or integrating third-party tools directly into the IDE.
-The .addin
+The .addin file:

 - Registers the add-in with the Add-In Manager.